iVuDang/The-Odin-Project-JS-Exercises-GIT-cheatsheet/README.md

-git config --global user.name "<my name>" | Configure Git on your local computer git config --global user.email "<myname@mtroyal.ca>" | Configure Git on your local computer cd ~/xyz  | first few letters of directory, then hit TAB , it should autofill the directory. cd ..  | navigates up one directory cd -  | navigates to the previous directory (or back) cd /  | navigates to root directory
+git config --global user.name "<my name>" | Configure Git on your local computer git config --global user.email "<myname@mtroyal.ca>" | Configure Git on your local computer cd ~/xyz  | first few letters of directory, then hit TAB , it should autofill the directory. cd  | first few letters of directory, then hit TAB , it should autofill the directory. cd ..  | navigates up one directory cd -  | navigates to the previous directory (or back) cd /  | navigates to root directory